Rotations of Figures in a Plane

 Glide Reflection

 A glide reflection is a transformation that combines a translation and a reflection across a line parallel to the translation vector.
-Since a glide reflection is a composition of rigid motions, it is also a rigid motion.
+It is a composition of rigid motions — meaning it, too, is considered a rigid motion.

 Performing a Glide Reflection on a Triangle

-Thanks to the fact that the line of reflection and the translation vector are parallel, a glide reflection could instead be a reflection followed by a translation.
-That is, the image does not depend on the order of the transformations.
+The line of reflection and the translation vector are parallel.
+That means a glide reflection can be a reflection followed by a translation, rather than only a translation followed by a reflection.
+The image does not depend on the order of the transformations.

 Performing a Glide Reflection on a Triangle